-- Everyone must wear a mask or face covering while in our office — no exceptions.
-Wear your mask over your mouth and nose.
-You must bring your own; we do not have enough supplies to provide masks to every patient.
-Although we will try to maintain safe physical distancing practices, you will unavoidably come into contact with staff members and other patients.
+- Everyone must wear a mask while in our office — no exceptions.
+Wear your mask over your nose AND mouth.
+This is current North Carolina law for healthcare facilities.
+Although we will try to maintain safe physical distancing practices, you will unavoidably encounter staff members and other patients.
 Let us all protect one another!

-If you have COVID-19 symptoms or you are concerned that you may have been exposed to COVID-19, call the UNC helpline at 888-850-2684 before visiting our office, an urgent care location, hospital, or emergency room.
-We do not test in our office.
+- We cannot see patients with symptoms of Covid, or test patients for Covid, due to our OSHA compliance categorization.
 Your primary care provider may do testing in their office.
 Also, the North Carolina COVID-19 information hotline is 866-462-3821, and is for questions about the virus and for testing locations.
 In general, if you are experiencing fever, cough or shortness of breath, we request you call the office to postpone your appointment.

 - Contact our office by phone before your appointment if you are feeling ill, have a fever, or have been exposed to a viral illness.
 Be assured that if any member of our Arbor ObGyn team is ill, they will not be in our office caring for you!

 - Our waiting rooms have been modified to allow for maximal physical distancing.
 Please be respectful of others.

 - Patients may bring ONE ADULT COMPANION with them to their appointment.
 This is to reduce the likelihood of unrecognized coronavirus carriers from infecting our staff and other patients, as well as to allow for more physical distancing.